 The one function which is common to every Small Bathroom, regardless of whether it is part of a home, office, hotel, mall, or cinema hall, is that people will wash their hands for various reasons.
 People might even need to carry out their morning ablutions, shave, or wash their face there.
 Therefore, don’t opt for the corner sink unless you are really hard pressed for space.
 Choose a small sized wash basin

 , made of some easy to maintain, but classy looking material like chrome, stainless steel, China, or granite.
 These lend pizazz to the bathroom, without losing out on functionality.

 When the toilet

-When the toilet and wash basin are wall hung, you naturally free up considerable floor space.
-This conveys an illusion of the bathroom being larger than it is.
-Using colors like ivory, very light yellow, peach, and even white for the wash basin and the commode make them blend into almost any kind of décor, and furnishing style.
+and wash basin are wall hung, you naturally free up considerable floor space.
+This conveys an illusion of the bathroom is larger than it is.
+Using colours like ivory, very light yellow, peach, and even white for the wash basin and the commode make them blend into almost any kind of décor, and furnishing style.

 which are concealed in the wall naturally free up significant space, making your washroom look bigger.
 Prayag India offers you many kinds of concealed cisterns which you can install in accordance with your drainage system.